Last Updated on March 14, 2021 by Julia Wilson

 - Radiographs may reveal hepatomegaly or splenomegaly.

-This disease used to almost always to be fatal; however, new therapies do offer some hope, increasing the survival rate from around 5% to 50-60%.
+This disease used to almost always be fatal; however, new therapies do offer some hope, increasing the survival rate from around 5% to 50-60%.
 Early treatment is vital.

 Recently treatments have improved the mortality rate of this disease.
 The antimalarial drug atovaquone used in conjunction with the antibiotic azithromycin has shown promise.
 The duration for both medications is ten days.